CHOOSING A FIRST AID KIT

 How to treat hypothermia: Get the victim out of the cold.
 Give warm drinks, remove all wet clothing and get the victim into dry clothes, and if possible, into a warm sleeping bag next to another person to provide body heat.
 Try to keep the person awake.

-Other medical problems that may occur while you’re fishing are snakebites and broken bones.
+Other medical problems that may require fishing first aid are snakebites and broken bones.
 These are rare, but serious, emergencies.
 A person with a broken bone should not be moved until medical help arrives.

 Snakes rarely bite if they are left alone.
 A person bitten by a poisonous snake should be kept calm and quiet and taken to a doctor or hospital at once.
 If possible, determine the type of snake that caused the bite.